jspreadsheet/plugins/README.md

-# Free Plugins for Jexcel Pro
+# Free Plugins for Jspreadsheet Basic and Pro